-Several of our members play musical instruments and they are included in accompanying worship to great effect.
+Several of our members play musical instruments to a high standard and they are included in accompanying worship to great effect.
 As well as the main weekly sung eucharist service, the choir takes part in special services throughout the year and gives concerts of sacred and secular music.